Dancer Nutrition: Tips to Train and Perform at Your Best

 Dancers can enjoy these same high-carbohydrate snacks when they have breaks between dance classes.

-Remember, as you exercise, your body uses your carbohydrate stores for energy.
-Consuming carbohydrates, either from a snack or a sports drink, can help supplement your body’s stores (2).
+Dancers should remember that as they exercise, their body uses their carbohydrate stores for energy.
+Consuming carbohydrates, either from a snack or a sports drink, can help supplement their body’s stores and provide additional energy for the dance session (3).

 The carbohydrates you consume during the break can provide valuable energy for your next dance class.